beekeeper-studio/beekeeper-studio/README.md

+For those looking to contribute, check out [Milestone 1.6](https://github.com/beekeeper-studio/beekeeper-studio/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22V1.6+-+Smooth+out+features%22) for a mix of easy, medium, and hard issues.

 # Beekeeper Studio

 Beekeeper Studio is a free and open source SQL editor and database manager.
 Beekeeper Studio is cross-platform, and available for Linux, Mac, and Windows.